brodsa/findMEreadME/README_testing.md

 ### Accessibility
 The [WAVE](https://wave.webaim.org/) web-based tool was considered for the evaluation of the web accessibility.
+For the pages required authentication chrome extension [WAVE Evaluation Tool](https://chromewebstore.google.com/detail/wave-evaluation-tool/jbbplnpkjmmeebjpijfedlgcdilocofh) was used.
 In generally, the validation did not reveal any errors.
 Two alerts were noticed.
 A redundant link in navigation as there is a link to homepage attached to both logo and home.
-The developer intention was to offer both choices.
+The home item and link was removed from the navigation menu.
 Second alert is related to the PDF link.
 To increase the accessibility an `arial-label` attribute is present.
 The detailed reports are below:

 | Category | Page Report | Results |
 |----------|-------------|---------|